Lingepumpe/ccc_solver_template/README.md

 Optimized for https://catcoder.codingcontest.org

-Template for fast solving of catcoder codingcontests, with two components:
+Template for fast solving of catcoder codingcontests, with two command line

-next-level # Command from command-line
+utilities:

+## next-level command
 - Logs into catcoder for you, checks your current level
 - Creates folder for current level, code copied from previous level or template Folder created: codingcontest/level${LVL_NUMBER}